syntasso/kratix-docs/docs/main/05-reference/03-destinations/01-destinations.md

 ---

-The Kratix Destination Custom Resource Definition (CRD) is the representation of a system where Kratix can write documents to.
+The Kratix Destination Custom Resource Definition (CRD) is the representation of a system that Kratix can write documents to.
 These documents are then reconciled by an external tool.

 Some example use cases: